BenAlderfer/RIT-Dining-Planner-Web/README.md

 #Dining Planner Web

-Copyright (c) 2016 Alderfer Studios.
+Copyright © 2016 Alderfer Studios.

 See the license file for copying permission.